 If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Dr. Erin Papp to see whether there are alternative treatments less likely to cause dry eye.

 In the majority of cases, medication-related dry eye symptoms will resolve once the medication is discontinued.
 However, it may take several weeks or months for symptoms to completely disappear.

 How to Treat Morning Dry Eye

 Depending on the cause, morning dry eye can be treated with sleeping masks, lubricating eye drops, eyelid weights, and ointment applied right before bed.
 Using a humidifier will ensure that you sleep in a moisture-rich environment that is less likely to dry out your eyes.
 In those with severe cases of nocturnal lagophthalmos, eyelid surgery may be necessary.

 The best way to determine the cause of your morning dry eyes is to visit Dr. Erin Papp for a comprehensive eye exam.
-Be sure to bring along a list of all medications and nutritional supplements you routinely take, as it will help us determine whether there is any causation, and provide you with a more effective treatment plan.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Be sure to bring along a list of all medications and nutritional supplements you routinely take, as it will help us determine whether there is any causation, and provide you with a more effective treatment plan.Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.